aquasecurity/postee/README.md

 Choose a chanel to send the Slack notifications to.
 Click "Add Incoming Webhook".
 Copy the WebHook URL.

+## Getting the MS Teams connection details
+Open your Microsoft Teams client.
+Click on the "..." near the channel you would like to send notifications to.
+Choose "Connectors".
+The connectors window will open.
+Look for the "Incoming Webhook" connector (it is under the "All" category).
+Click "Add" near the Incoming Webhook connector.
+Click "Add" again.
+Provide a name and click "Create".
+You will be provided with a URL address.
+Copy this URL and put it in the cfg.yaml.

 ## Set up the Configuration File

 To set up the integration, you will  need to create a cfg.yaml file, which contains the connection settings.